 As Shangri-La was the only point of civilization in the entire Durga System, space was very much open throughout the area.
 Though there had been several attempts to create other mining colonies around the other gas giants, there were very few people in existence that desired the life of a gas miner and so there was equally little reason to follow on those projects.
 Because of that fact and many others, commerce to and from Shangri-La was few and far between, as aside from the trading convoys that came every so often to provide the colony export goods from other worlds, the system could have been likened to a "galactic ghost town", long abandoned and forgotten by civilization.
 Thus, space was very much open indeed, but not entirely open.

-To the casual onlooker who managed to catch sight of them, the Zeon taskforce, made up of three Dresden-class cruisers Schleswig, Karlsruhe and Rostock, and the Scharnhorst-class battlecruiser Richthofen, were little more than ripples in space, their cloaking devices active and bending the light and radiation around their hulls to keep them invisible to both sensors and eyesight.
+To the casual onlooker who managed to catch sight of them, the Zeon taskforce, made up of three Musaka-class cruisers Charne, Garom and Guskor, and the Rewloola-class battlecruiser Ralmel, were little more than ripples in space, their cloaking devices active and bending the light and radiation around their hulls to keep them invisible to both sensors and eyesight.
 Cloaking technology had been one of the most innovative inventions Zeon had achieved, as even to this day there were very few countermeasures to use against it, and advances in technology made it so that they could be utilized on smaller craft, namely mobile suits, as well.
-But if one looked closely enough, one could see the dagger shaped outline of the Richthofen and the slimmer outlines of the triplet Dresdens against the backdrop of space.
+But if one looked closely enough, one could see the dagger shaped outline of the Ralmel and the slimmer outlines of the triplet Musakas against the backdrop of space.
 It would have been an eerie sight had there been anyone around to see the four ghostly silhouettes.

-Commander Dren Agani, the Richthofen's executive officer, who was easily distinguished by his uniform greatcoat and peaked cap, nodded in agreement toward his CO.
+Commander Lino Agani, the Ralmel's executive officer, nodded in agreement toward his CO.
 "Just as you said Captain, but how could the Feddies have set up a base here so quickly?
 Intelligence claims Project V began only months ago."

 "That's more than enough time to make a new installation as long as nobody's watching."
 Char replied, stroking his chin while the eyes of his mask nearly shown in the dimmed bridge light.
 "What is the colony's reported garrison strength?"

-Dren took a moment bring up the report on one of the bridge monitors.
-"Aside from the standard sentry units for a Federal installation, at least six squadrons, operating both Guncannons and older Guntanks, perhaps even Balls."
+Lino took a moment bring up the report on one of the bridge monitors.
+"Aside from the standard sentry units for a Federal installation, at least four squadrons, operating both Guncannons and older Guntanks, perhaps even Balls."

-"Approximately seventy two mobile suits and automated drones then."
+"Approximately forty-eight mobile suits and automated drones then."
 Char rounded out in thought.
 "Are we sure this report is accurate?"

-"No, it's two weeks old."
-Dren replied, shaking his head slightly.
+"No, it's two months old."
+Lino replied, shaking his head slightly.
 "Perhaps we should have sent more than three Zakus for this recon mission."

 Char only smirked at that.
 "They'll be enough.
 Even if they're detected, the initial response will be no match for them, especially if the Federals are using antique Guntanks and Balls to make up their numbers."

-"As you should Dren."
+"As you should Lino."
 Char replied.
 He then reached into his uniform jacket and took out an antique pocket chrono, looking over the present time.

 Just as he read it, the Captain thought he felt a sudden flash of energy enter and then leave his mind, causing him to subconsciously grit his teeth slightly and reach a hand up to his face.
 For a few brief moments, Char felt as if he had just "sensed" something far away, something that seemed familiar to him yet still couldn't be identified.
 All he could see was the brief silhouette of another human, one that had the outline of a woman…